 The Behavior of the Coral Banded Shrimp

 They prefer the dark corners of a cave or ledges, so it is important to have places for them to hide in the tank.
-When being in an aquarium, they do the best when they have somewhere to hide during the day.
+When being in an aquarium, they do their best when they have somewhere to hide during the day.

 Interesting fact: Although Coral banded shrimp are nocturnal creatures, they can also change their habits.
-For example, according to the study, they can also easily physiologically and/or behaviorally adapt to daylight to function as a diurnal cleaner shrimp.
+For example, according to the study, they can also easily physiologically and/or behaviorally adapt to daylight to function as diurnal cleaner shrimp.

 In the natural environment, adults of Coral banded shrimp are typically found in mating pairs at coral reefs.

 They can form these pairs as juveniles and grow up together.